-Objective 1-2: Invest First 5 funds in alignment with the Pyramid Model for Supporting Social Emotional Competence in Infants and Young Children (CSEFEL).
+Objective 1-2: Invest First 5 funds in alignment with the Pyramid Model from the Center for Social Emotional Foundations of Early Learning (CSEFEL).

 Objective 1-3: Invest First 5 funds in alignment with the Quality Rating Improvement System (QRIS).